Skip to Content

 The Orchards of Two Pillars Farms are situated in the Upper Coastal Plains, in the heart of Central Georgia.
 This region is generally known as the beginning of Georgia’s most fertile and productive soils, benefiting from abundant rainfall and subsurface aquifers for irrigation.

-Particularly, the area encompassing Houston and Pulaski Counties has been acknowledged as one of the premier locations in the world for pecan and peach production, with Georgia being the leading producer of pecans in the United States.
-In addition, this property is located in South Houston and North Pulaski Counties, which have seen significant growth in country homes and mini-farms.
+Particularly, the area encompassing Houston County has been acknowledged as one of the premier locations in the world for pecan and peach production, with Georgia being the leading producer of pecans in the United States.
+In addition, this property is located in an area that has seen significant growth in the number of country homes and mini-farms.

 Houston County includes the municipalities of Warner Robins, Centerville, Kathleen, Haynesville, Elko, and Henderson, with Perry as the county seat.
 The county has become a highly sought-after place to live, work, and play.
 Houston County is well-regarded for its high-quality education, healthcare facilities, progressive government, robust job market, and overall quality of life.

 Perry’s motto, “Where Georgia Comes Together,” is well-deserved.
 Interstate I-75 runs north and south through the middle of Perry and west-central Houston County.
-U.S. Highways 341 and 41 intersect in Perry, while Georgia Highway 26 runs along the southern edge of Houston County and provides access to one part of The Orchards of Two Pillars.
+U.S. Highways 341 and 41 intersect in Perry, while Georgia Highway 26 runs along the southern edge of Houston County and is within one mile of The Orchards of Two Pillars.

 Access

-Both Arrowhead and Carr Farms are equipped with three-phase power supplied through underground wiring to service the 16-inch irrigation wells.
+The South Carr Road Farm is equipped with three-phase power supplied through underground wiring to service the 16-inch irrigation well.
+This well services the entire Orchards of North & South Carr Road.
 Mid Georgia EMC provides the electricity for these properties.

 Property Description